| The TURNER Family of Scituate, Plymouth, MA | Send comments and corrections to anneb0704@yahoo.co.uk |

 Parents: Nathaniel Turner and Mehitable Rigby

 Samuel Turner was born on 25 Feb 1671 in Scituate.
 [Ref] He married first Desire Barker on 20 Nov 1700 in Scituate.
 [Ref] She died on 12 Jan 1709/10 in Scituate.
-[Ref] He married second the widow Abigail (Gill) Leavitt of Hingham, the daughter of Lieut.
-Thomas and Susanna Gill of Hingham, on 13 NOv 1718 in Hingham.
-[Ref] She was born in 1686.
-[Ref] She died on 12 Jan or Dec 1744 in Scituate.
+[Ref] He married second as her second husband Abigail Gill of Hingham, Plymouth, Massachusestts on 13 Nov 1718 in Hingham.
 [Ref]

 Children of Samuel Turner and Desire Barker: